Bulgaria

 Bulgaria has a three-pillar pension system:

-- State Pension fund – the 1st pillar – mandatory, solidarity cost-covered model which provides life-long old-age pension, disability pension, and social pension
+• State Pension fund – the 1st pillar – mandatory, solidarity cost-covered model that provides a life-long old-age pension, disability pension, and social pension

-- Supplementary mandatory universal funds – the 2nd pillar – are compulsory for all born after 01.01.1960.
+• Supplementary mandatory universal funds — (the 2nd pillar) are mandatory for all born after 01.01.1960.
 Contributions can be paid to an individual inheritable account in one of the Universal pension funds, managed by private Pension insurance companies, or to the State Pension fund, which provides additional lifelong old-age pension

-Funds paid by the employer or another third party cannot be received before fulfilling the state criterion for lifelong old-age pension; personal installments can be deducted at any time for a fee.
+Funds paid by the employer or another third party cannot be received until the state criterion for lifelong old-age pension is fulfilled; personal installments can be deducted at any time for a fee.

 Contributions and key budget indicators